openstack/rally/doc/user_stories/keystone/authenticate.rst

 ===================================================================================
-4x performance increase in Keysone inside Apache using the token creation benchmark
+4x performance increase in Keystone inside Apache using the token creation benchmark
 ===================================================================================

 *(Contributed by Neependra Khare, Red Hat)*

-Below we describe how we were able to get and verify a 4x better performance of Keysone inside Apache.
+Below we describe how we were able to get and verify a 4x better performance of Keystone inside Apache.
 To do that, we ran a Keystone token creation benchmark with Rally under different load (this benchmark scenario essentially just authenticate users with keystone to get tokens).

 Goal
 ----